-When the Code applies: this Code applies to all Members at all times when involving themselves in the planning process, whether you are a Member of the Committee or not (this includes pre-application discussions, briefings, when taking part in the decision making meetings of the Council or when involved on less formal occasions, such as meetings with Officers, the public, consultative meetings and acting as Ward Advocate).
-This includes not only planning applications/ proposals, but also planning enforcement or site specific policy issues.
+When the Code of Good Practice applies: this code applies to Members at all times when involving themselves in the planning process (this includes when taking part in the decision-making meetings of the Council in exercising the functions of the Planning Authority or when involved on less formal occasions, such as meetings with Officers or the public and consultative meetings).
+It applies as equally to planning enforcement matters or site-specific policy issues as it does to planning applications.

-If you have any doubts about how this Code applies to you please seek advice from the Monitoring Officer or one of their staff, preferably well before any meeting takes place.
-As planning is an area of Council business that the public are interested in, remember to consider how your actions will be viewed by them.
+If you have any doubts about the application of this Code to your own circumstances you should seek advice early, from the Monitoring Officer or one of their staff, and preferably well before any meeting takes place.